dazuma/toys/toys/docs/guide.md

 ### Positional arguments

 Any arguments not recognized as flags or flag arguments, are interpreted as **positional arguments**.
-Positional arguments are recognized in order and may be required or optional.
+Positional arguments are recognized in order and can be required or optional.

 Each tool recognizes a specific set of positional arguments.
 If you do not pass